Learn about many of the available medications in our database.

 150 mg/12.5 mg

-Each peach, biconvex, oval tablet, with a heart shape debossed on one side and the digits "2775" on the other, contains 150 mg of irbesartan and 12.5 mg of hydrochlorothiazide.
-Nonmedicinal ingredients: croscarmellose sodium, ferric oxide red, ferric oxide yellow, lactose, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and silicon dioxide.
+Each peach, biconvex, oval tablet, with a heart shape debossed on one side and the digits "2875" on the other, contains 150 mg of irbesartan and 12.5 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: carnuba wax, croscarmellose sodium, ferric oxide red, ferric oxide yellow, hypromellose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, silicon dioxide, and titanium dioxide.

 300 mg/12.5 mg

-Each peach, biconvex, oval tablet, with a heart shape debossed on one side and the digits "2776" on the other, contains 300 mg of irbesartan and 12.5 mg of hydrochlorothiazide.
-Nonmedicinal ingredients: croscarmellose sodium, ferric oxide red, ferric oxide yellow, lactose, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and silicon dioxide.
+Each peach, biconvex, oval tablet, with a heart shape debossed on one side and the digits "2876" on the other, contains 300 mg of irbesartan and 12.5 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: carnuba wax, croscarmellose sodium, ferric oxide red, ferric oxide yellow, hypromellose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and silicon dioxide.

 How should I use this medication?